 One of the most important (and busiest) Croatian ports, Rijeka, is also located here.
 This is pretty much a starting-point for anyone wanting to travel by ferry further down the coast or out to the islands.
 Also to be found in this part of the country are the islands of Krk, Pag, Rab and Cres.

-We have a nice variety of properties for sale in all of Kvarner, especially the island of Pag & Rab.
+We have a nice variety of properties for rent in all of Kvarner and Istria, and Brijuni islands.